alandefreitas/mdsplit/README.md

 mdsplit
 ```

-from your project root directory.
-MdSplit will split your README.md file into smaller files.
+from your project root directory. `mdsplit` will split your `README.md` file into smaller files.
 The results will go to the documentation directory.

 ### GitHub Pages